btihen/btihen/content/post_ruby_rails/bridgetown_1_x_ruby_static_stite_orientation/index.md

 * I am not sure I fully understand the logic of 3 added aspects of additional features - for example why is there a netlify automation and bundle config?
 * I have only been able to install AlpineJS as a weblink and not as an included module (If I figure it out I'll update this document and or make a configuration script) - maybe I just need to learn into StimulusJS.
 * I would like to use Fly.io too (if I figure it out I'll write a configuration script)

+Apparently, Vue, React, Bulma plugin-configuations are comming too.
+As well as workflows and deployment for github and gitlab.
+This should be interesting and fun.